Classification of simple modules with finite-dimensional weight spaces for the N = 2 Ramond algebra: Introduction

 It is well-known that the $N=2$ superconformal algebras fall into four sectors: the Ramond sector, the Neveu-Schwarz sector, the topological sector and the twisted sector.
-The main theme of the present paper is to study simple weight modules with finite dimensional weight spaces for the Ramond sector and the Neveu-Schwarz sector of $N=2$ superconformal algebras (see \cite{Io, SS}).
-Our methods in the whole paper are suitable for both two sectors, so we just write them for the Ramond sector.
-The main theorem can be stated as follows.
+Schwimmer and Seiberg demonstrated that the Neveu-Schwarz sector and Ramond sector are isomorphic in their work \cite{SS}.
+Dijkgraff et al. introduced the topological sector through topological twist in \cite{DVV}.
+Interestingly, the topological sector is isomorphic to the untwisted sectors (Neveu-Schwarz), which means there are only two distinct sectors in the $N=2$ superconformal algebras.
+The main purpose of the present paper is to study simple weight modules with finite-dimensional weight spaces for the Ramond sector (see \cite{Io, SS}).

-\begin{theo} $(${\bf Main Theorem}, see Theorem $\ref{main})$ Let $V$ be a simple weight module with finite dimensional weight spaces over the $N=2$ Ramond algebra.
-Then $V$ is a highest weight module, a lowest weight module, or a cuspidal module of the length $1$ or $2$ $($see $(\ref{length})$ below$)$. \end{theo}

-In order to achieve the main theorem, we first consider the subalgebras ${\mathfrak q}^\pm=\span_\c\{ L_m, H_m, G_m^\pm, C \mid m\in\z\}$ of the $N=2$ Ramond algebra $\frak g$ (see Section 2.2 below), which also includes the twisted Heisenberg-Virasoro algebra $\mathfrak t=\span_\c\{ L_m, H_m, C \mid m\in\z\}$ as a subalgebra.
-Based on the classification result about the twisted Heisenberg-Virasoro algebra $\mathfrak t$ in \cite{LvZ} and some facts of Grassmann algebras we classify all simple cuspidal $\mathfrak q^\pm$-modules.
-With this classification (Proposition \ref{pssn0}), we can reduce the classification of simple cuspidal $\mathfrak g$-modules (uniformly bounded modules) to the combinations of the two pieces of simple $\mathfrak q^\pm$-modules $U^\pm$ as the following diagram (see Proposition \ref{pn=2} for details).
+Using the classification result on simple weight modules with finite-dimensional weight spaces for the twisted Heisenberg-Virasoro algebra $\mathfrak t$ in \cite{LvZ} and some facts of Grassmann algebras, we classify all simple cuspidal $\mathfrak q^\pm$-modules.
+With this classification (Proposition \ref{pssn0}), we can classify all simple cuspidal $\mathfrak g$-modules (uniformly bounded modules) to the combinations of the two pieces of simple $\mathfrak q^\pm$-modules $U^\pm$ as the following diagram (see Proposition \ref{pn=2} for details).

 \centerline{\xymatrix{ U^+\ar@{->}[r]\ar@{=}[d]^\cup&\mathfrak q^-U^+\ar@{->}[r]\ar@{<-}[d]^\cup&\cdots\ar@{->}[r]&(\mathfrak q^-)^{n}U^+\ar@{<-}[d]^\cup\\ (\mathfrak q^+)^{n}U^-\ar@{<-}[r]&(\mathfrak q^+)^{n-1}U^-\ar@{<-}[r]&\cdots\ar@{<-}[r]&U^-}}